-- A. The written report, signed by all members of the committee who attended the meeting, accompanied by all materials used during the proceedings and a minority report, if one is made, shall be filed with the superintendent.
-This shall be the official record of the case. - B. In the case of a tie vote, the objection shall be denied. - C. The decision shall be binding for the individual school or as specified in the report by the reevaluation committee. - D. The decision shall be communicated to all appropriate employees.

-- E. A decision to sustain an objection shall not be interpreted as judgment of irresponsibility on the part of the professionals involved in the selection and/or use of the resource. - F. The committee's decision may be appealed to the district 518 Board of Education. - G. The reevaluation cycle for a given resource will not occur more than once every three (3) school years.
+- A. The written report, signed by the secretary of the committee, accompanied by all materials used during the proceedings and a minority report, if one is made, shall be filed with the superintendent.
+This shall be the official record. - B. In the case of a tie vote, the objection shall be denied. - C. The decision shall be binding for the individual school or as specified in the report by the reevaluation committee. - D. The decision shall be communicated to all appropriate employees. - E. A decision to sustain an objection shall not be interpreted as judgment of irresponsibility on the part of the professionals involved in the selection and/or use of the resource. - F. The committee's decision may be appealed to the District 518 Board of Education. - G. The reevaluation cycle for a given resource will not occur more than once every three (3) school years.